Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Guilds/List/The_Unseen_Mysteries.md

 ---
 An informal organisation founded in [Baedoor](../../Geography/Baedoor_Continent/Baedoor.md) around third century of Old Era.
-The exact identity of the founder is not certain, as different theories pointing to [Cornelius Hebarto](../../Characters/List/Hebarto_Cornelius.md) or one of his students.
+The exact identity of the founder is not certain, as different theories point to [Cornelius Hebarto](../../Characters/List/Hebarto_Cornelius.md) or one of his students.
 Similarly, it is impossible to figure out leaders of the organisation, as some believe Cornelius Hebarto remained Unseen Mysteries' eternal guide, extending his life endlessly (some believe